 Comfortable shoes or boots: You will want to wear comfortable shoes during your 2 days in Portland because you will probably be doing lots of walking!
 Definitely get a pair of comfortable flats like these or these – they are stylish but won’t slow you down as you explore the city!

 In the winter, you’ll want boots that keep you warm and dry.
 I wear these boots almost every day in the winter, both at home and when I’m traveling – they will help your feet stay comfy, dry, and warm as you walk around the city all day!

 A power bank + adapter: You’ll want to stay connected during your 2 days in Portland and this power bank will help ensure that your phone never runs out of juice!
 I never leave home without mine, and it is a MUST on every single trip that I take – both in the US and internationally!
 If you’re from abroad, you may also need a power adapter to charge your devices – I always travel with this one.

-Personally, I loved staying in the Southeast part of the city, near SE Division and SE Hawthorne Streets – this put me super close to some of my most favorite restaurants in the city, like Pok Pok and Apizza Scholls (which I will talk about in this post).
+Personally, I loved staying in the Southeast part of the city, near SE Division and SE Hawthorne Streets – this put me super close to some of my most favorite restaurants in the city.

 International Rose Test Garden

 Portland is known as the “City of Roses,” and it is home to the International Rose Test Garden, which boasts over 7000 rose bushes.
 Located in Washington Park, is free, spans 4.5 acres, and is the oldest continually running rose garden in the United States (it opened in 1917).

 The roses are here are in bloom from April through October, and are at their best in the summer months.
 Wandering through the gardens and taking in that luscious smell of the roses is definitely a must-do in Portland if you are in the city during these months.
 It really puts other rose gardens to shame – I have never seen so many roses in my life!